mp-se/kegmon2/src_docs/source/installation.rst

 The ESP32 has limited WiFi support and relies on older standards.
 Consider these guidelines for setup:

-* Do not use spaces in your WiFi SSID or password.
 * Only 2.4GHz bands are supported, with channels 1-13 (in 802.11 b/g/n modes).
 * Channels should be in the 20-25 MHz range.
 * The SSID must be visible (hidden SSIDs do not work).